cartant/tslint-etc/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cartant/tslint-etc.svg)](https://david-dm.org/cartant/tslint-etc#info=devDependencies)
 [![peerDependency Status](https://img.shields.io/david/peer/cartant/tslint-etc.svg)](https://david-dm.org/cartant/tslint-etc#info=peerDependencies)

+TSLint [is deprecated](https://github.com/palantir/tslint#tslint).
+All of the rules in this package have equivalent ESLint rules in the [`eslint-plugin-rxjs`](https://github.com/cartant/eslint-plugin-etc) package.

 ### What is it?

 `tslint-etc` is set of TSLint rules to enforce policies that cannot be specified - or easily specified - with the built-in rules.